daniel-rusu/pods4k/immutable-arrays/README.md

 // primitive variants also have builders e.g. ImmutableBooleanArray.Builder()
 ```

-Using the builders is more efficient than accumulating the values in a collection and then converting that into an
+Builders are more efficient than accumulating the values in a collection and converting that into an immutable array.
-immutable array.

 </details>